csula/cs454-winter-2016/notes/week2.md

-# Week 2: Crawls and feeds
+# Week 2: Architecture of a search engine by building a simple search engine in practice

 ## Objectives